All 22 Women Senators Call For Senate To Address Sexual Harassment

 In a letter written to Senate Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D-N.Y., the 17 Democrats and five Republican senators ask that their chamber take up legislation to overhaul the sexual harassment complaint process on Capitol Hill.

-"Survivors who have bravely come forward to share their stories have brought to light just how widespread harassment and discrimination continue. to be throughout Capitol Hill," they wrote.
+"Survivors who have bravely come forward to share their stories have brought to light just how widespread harassment and discrimination continue to be throughout Capitol Hill," they wrote.
 "No longer can we allow the perpetrators of these crimes to hide behind a 23-year-old law."

 That 23-year-old law is the Congressional Accountability Act, passed in 1995, and it dictates how harassment claims are currently handled on Capitol Hill.
 Members of both parties have criticized that system as outdated, and the House has already passed legislation that would make significant changes to it.